 Restaurant Gustav Frankfurt on the Main

-In Germany's gourmet restaurants, great emphasis is placed on the sustainable production of ingredients for exclusive meals.
-Instead of long supply chains, star chefs now work closely with farmers, fishermen and butchers from the region.
-Thus, the chefs have a direct influence on the quality and production methods of the ingredients and at the same time support local agriculture.
+In Germany's gourmet restaurant, great importance is attached to the sustainable production of ingredients for exclusive dishes.
+Instead of long supply chains, these days star chefs work closely with farmers, fishermen and butchers from the region.
+The chefs have a direct influence on the quality and production methods of the ingredients and at the same time support local agriculture.

 Cooking with the seasons

-Who gets his ingredients from the surrounding area, of course, is bound to the seasonality of the products.
-Fresh strawberries in winter or seashells in summer are not nature's course.
-The German top chefs, however, are not intimidated by these restrictions.
-Rather, they are considered as an inspiration to let their creativity run wild and create unprecedented delicacies.
+Those who get their ingredients from the surrounding area are of course bound by the seasonality of the products.
+Fresh strawberries in winter or mussels in summer are not natural.
+But the top German chefs are not intimidated by these restrictions.
+Rather, these are an inspiration to let your creativity run free and create unprecedented delicacies.

 We took a look at the menus of German gourmet restaurants with star kitchen.
 Discover now our favorites from the capital to the North Sea island.